 Metals in Medicine, J.C.
 Dabrowiak, 2009, Wiley.

 Classroom teaching with theoretical classes, theoretical exercises, and seminars on clinical cases.
 Theoretical classes follow the defined program and are classes of voluntary attendance.
-Theoretical exercises and seminars are tutored classes, guided by a teacher, with compulsory attendance, designed to apply the concepts taught through the presentation and discussion of scientific articles, resolution of clinical exercises.
+Theoretical exercises and seminars are tutored classes, guided by a teacher, with compulsory attendance, designed to apply the concepts taught through the presentation and discussion of scientific articles.
 The seminars on practical cases are presented in groups of two students (20 min of oral presentation in English, followed by 10 min of discussion).